DevilCoders/CyberTex/docs/EXAMPLES.md

 secure deployment pipelines, and low-level network primitives inside a single plan.

+## fullstack_site_preview.sapl

+Extends the security web builders with the new full-stack scaffolding helpers.
+Generates `.sapl` frontend/back-end bundles, writes an HTML dashboard, and prepares an HTTP preview server ready for local inspection.

 Use these scripts as templates when building your own SAPL projects.